SENTHAN3/AQUA-TRAVELS-WEB-PAGE/README.md

-# AQUA-TRAVELS-WEB-PAGE
+# Aqua-Travels
-contains only the front-end
+This is a front-end developed Web Page.